LG-leo/IG0606ADD-with-CAM-coursebook-NOTE/README.md

 > This guide is a personal study compilation.
 Some content is adapted from the original textbook for educational, non‑commercial purposes.
 It does not replace the original textbook.

 ---

+## 📌 About this project

+- **Why this note exists**
+  The official textbook (Cambridge IGCSE Additional Mathematics 3rd edition) has significant gaps – Topics 2, 3 and parts of Topic 4 are missing more than 40% of the content.
+This note is my attempt to fill those gaps, reorganize the material by syllabus order, and add step‑by‑step worked examples and common pitfalls.

+- **Ongoing updates**
+  Because the textbook is so poorly structured, I continue to revise and supplement older chapters. **It is recommended to `clone` this repository** so you can easily `git pull` future improvements.

+- **Who this is for**
+  You should have already completed IGCSE Mathematics (0580 Extended / 0607 Extended) or an equivalent course and achieved at least a grade A/A* (or >80%).
+This note assumes that background and focuses on the additional topics required for 0606.

+- **A beginner’s perspective**
+  I am also a student, not a teacher.
+This is my personal study guide.
+If you find any errors or unclear parts, please open an Issue – I will try my best to improve it.

+> The note does not replace the original textbook.
+When in doubt, always follow the official syllabus and your teacher’s advice.

+- **Honest opinion**
+  The official textbook is, frankly, poorly written.
+I had to rewrite and supplement large parts of Topics 2–4 on my own.
+This note reflects my own understanding and might help you avoid the same frustration.